Phoenician alphabet: Aramaic-derived

 The Aramaic alphabet, used to write Aramaic, is an early descendant of Phoenician.
 Aramaic, being the lingua franca of the Middle East, was widely adopted.
 It later split off into a number of related alphabets, including Hebrew, Syriac, and Nabataean, the latter of which, in its cursive form, became an ancestor of the Arabic alphabet.
 The Hebrew alphabet emerges in the Second Temple period, from around 300 BC, out of the Aramaic alphabet used in the Persian empire.
-There was, however, a revival of the Phoenician mode of writing later in the Second Temple period, with some instances from the Qumran Caves, such as the Paleo-Hebrew Leviticus scroll dated to the 2nd or 1st century BC.
+There was, however, a revival of the Phoenician / Old Hebrew mode of writing later in the Second Temple period, with some instances from the Qumran Caves, such as the Paleo-Hebrew Leviticus scroll dated to the 2nd or 1st century BC.

 By the 5th century BC, among Jews the Phoenician alphabet had been mostly replaced by the Aramaic alphabet as officially used in the Persian empire (which, like all alphabetical writing systems, was itself ultimately a descendant of the Proto-Canaanite script, though through intermediary non-Israelite stages of evolution).
 The "Jewish square-script" variant now known simply as the Hebrew alphabet evolved directly out of the Aramaic script by about the 3rd century BC (although some letter shapes did not become standard until the 1st century AD).

 The Kharosthi script is an Aramaic-derived alphasyllabary used in the Indo-Greek Kingdom in the 3rd century BC.
 The Syriac alphabet is the derived form of Aramaic used in the early Christian period.
 The Sogdian alphabet is derived from Syriac.
 It is in turn an ancestor of the Old Uyghur.
 The Manichaean alphabet is a further derivation from Sogdian.

 The Arabic script is a medieval cursive variant of Nabataean, itself an offshoot of Aramaic.